bennomadic/django-webid-auth/README.rst

 Installation
 ------------
-1. Add django_webid.auth application to your project INSTALLED_APPS.
+1. Add django_webid.auth and django_webid.provider apps to your project INSTALLED_APPS.

 2. Set the WebIDAuthBackend as your AUTHENTICATION_BACKENDS.
    If you want to be able to use the  username/password